untoldengine/UntoldEngine/docs/API/UsingRenderingSystem.md

 # Enabling Rendering System in Untold Engine

 The Rendering System in the Untold Engine is responsible for displaying your models on the screen.
-It supports advanced features such as Physically Based Rendering (PBR) for realistic visuals and multiple types of lights to illuminate your scenes.
+It supports advanced features such as Physically Based Rendering (PBR), tile-based deferred lighting, screen-space ambient occlusion, and multiple types of lights to illuminate your scenes.

 ## How to Enable the Rendering System